 What Is Glass?

 Glass consists of 90% and 100% meth that resembles rock salt.
 It’s the purest form of meth.
 Crystal meth is the powder form that can be mixed with other materials.
+For the purposes of this blog post, we will use the two terms interchangeably.

-How Is Glass Distributed?
+How Is Meth Distributed?

 How Is Glass Used?

-Those who use glass place it in a pipe, heat it and inhale the vapors.
+Those who use glass place it in a pipe, heat it, and inhale the vapors.
 When the vapor enters your bloodstream through your lungs, it rapidly reaches the brain.
 As soon as it heats, the glass crystal change to liquid.
 When it cools, it returns to a solid form that’s reusable.

 Since you can’t smell glass even when it’s burning, it’s easier to use in public without detection.
 In addition to recreational use, some people use it to stay alert at work.
 Sometimes, those who abuse the substance smoke for days then sleep 24 hours or longer.